 These Missouri recovery support services help a person to remain strong and abstinent in the face of challenges they experience in their day-to-day lives.
 The goal of aftercare is to keep a person inspired, accountable and active in their recovery so that they’re prepared to cope with circumstances that could threaten their sobriety.

 Examples of aftercare and alumni support services include mentorship opportunities, self-improvement programs, peer support groups, and sober-living arrangements.

 As part of their commitment to individualized care, a growing number of addiction treatment centers offer specialized treatment programs.

 While medications used to treat substance use disorders are useful on their own, research shows that they are more effective when paired with behavioral therapies.

 A medication-assisted treatment approach may include buprenorphine (Suboxone) or methadone, two maintenance medications for opioid addiction.
-Disulfiram (Antabuse), acamprosate (Campral) and naltrexone (Vivitrol) are often used to deter a return to alcohol use.
+Disulfiram (Antuse), acamprosate (Campral) and naltrexone (Vivitrol) are often used to deter a return to alcohol use.

 Individuals with co-occurring disorders—when a substance use disorder and mental health disorder occur simultaneously—have a better chance of achieving long-lasting sobriety through a dual-diagnosis treatment program.

 Dual-diagnosis care integrates treatment of both conditions into one program, most commonly utilizing a personalized combination of behavioral therapies.